py-bitflyer/py-bitflyer/README.md

 ```

 ### For private_api
-Create config.json under the `/pybf`.
-And write down your *APIKey* and *APISecret*.
+Create config.json and write down your *APIKey* and *APISecret*.
-(!Atention)
+(!Atention!)
  This config.json has very very secret infomation of your bitflyer account.
-This repository has been set not to upload "config.json" in .gitignore.

 `/path/to/config.json`
 ```json